 These steps are offered based solely on years of experience counseling clients who deal with high levels of exposure to stress and performance anxiety.

-STEP ONE: Understand How the Brain Works
+1. Understand How the Brain Works

 - Accept that the brain at times can go on overload and needs a break; even computers crash so why not the complex human brain.

 - The brain has the capacity to store an infinite amount of information but cannot always retrieve it immediately.

 - Short-term memory, long-term memory, and attentiveness determine your ability to retain, recall, and retrieve information; it's not your fault.

 - Re-adjust your expectations about producing; temporarily reset your goals.